AlisonWen/AlisonWen/README.md

 ### Hi there 🩰
 Welcome to my page, where all the baby steps of mine are kept ♡

-I am a sophomore in NYCU(NCTU), who chose CS by accident and struggled.
+I am a senior in NYCU(NCTU), who chose CS by accident and struggled.
 But found joy and happiness through achievements and precious friendships I've earned.
 I regard the little accident as a gift from life, which you only have once, and is our duty to live it as fully as possible.

 Aside from schoolwork, I also enjoy ballet, movies and writing.